 There are two good reasons to legally confiscate these properties and turn them into grassland reserves.

-First, if these developers get away with this power play, why won鈥檛 every other landowner in the proposed Western Grassland Reserves, and elsewhere, bulldoze any environmental assets on their property, pay the token fine and make big bucks selling it for development?
+First, if the developers get away with this power play, why wouldn鈥檛 every other landowner in the proposed reserves, and elsewhere, bulldoze any environmental assets on their property, pay the token fine and make big bucks selling it for development?

 It鈥檚 not just the Western Grassland Reserves, but the principles and integrity of public planning are threatened by these greedy developers.
 You can be sure that these cases are being watched with a vulture stare by the rest of their class.